aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/retrieve-powerpoint-animations-aspose-slides-java/_index.md

 A: Java 16 or newer, and the appropriate Aspose.Slides JAR compiled for your JDK version.

 **Q: How can I troubleshoot common errors?**
-A: Verify library versions, ensure the presentation path is correct, and consult the Aspose.Slides error messages—most issues stem from mismatched JDK classifiers or missing licenses.
+A: Verify library versions, ensure the presentation path is correct, and consult Aspose.Slides error messages—most issues stem from mismatched JDK classifiers or missing licenses.

 ## Resources